 Who do we work with?

-There are two distinct strands to the work that Study Higher delivers across four regions; Swindon, Buckinghamshire, Oxfordshire and Berkshire.
-These two strands are: targeted outreach and the outreach hub.
+There are two distinct strands to the work that Study Higher delivers across the four regions of Swindon, Buckinghamshire, Oxfordshire and Berkshire.
+These two strands are targeted outreach and the outreach hub.

 Schools with a high percentage of target pupils are eligible for our extensive programme of activity, which includes support from one of our Higher Education Liaison Officers (HELOs).
 HELOs ensure that schools are aware of outreach opportunities available and that activity is tailored to meet the needs of both the school and pupils.

 We currently work intensively with 34 schools in these regions.
-To find out if you/your school/ your child is eligible or for more information about our targeted outreach click here.
+To find out if you, your school and/or your child is eligible or for more information about our targeted outreach click here.

-The outreach hub support is available to schools and colleges in the Buckinghamshire, Berkshire, Oxfordshire and Swindon regions and in particular supporting students living in areas with low rates of participation in higher education.
-The outreach hub has three main strands: Signposting, Support and Strategic Engagement.
+The Outreach Hub support is also available to schools and colleges in the Buckinghamshire, Berkshire, Oxfordshire and Swindon regions.
+The outreach hub has two main strands: signposting and strategic engagement.

 The hub is a point of contact for all schools in the four regions.
 Teachers and advisors can contact the hub team to find out about the free outreach activity available to them.
 Our website also hosts details of all the local outreach and how to book, as well as resources and information for schools and colleges about HE.